garevalo031308/NASAInteractive/README.md

 An interactive app for classification models used in NASA CNN independent study.

+# Objective
+The objective of this project is to be able to compare and contrast two different types of image classification models.
+Convolutional Neural Networks and Vision Transformers.
+The application will allow you to be able to test and try both models on their respective datasets.
+As well as be able to see the different metrics for each model.

 ## Introduction

 This project is an interactive application designed to demonstrate and utilize classification models developed during an independent study on NASA's Convolutional Neural Networks (CNN).